 Many businesses fail due to a lack of appropriate financing plans.
 In fact, studies show that one of the top 10 reasons individuals report a failed business is due to a lack of cash (29%) and pricing or cost issues (18%).
 Additionally, many business owners run into trouble when trying to take out funding, only to discover that their business does not have a long enough financial history to secure financing.

-Businesses in this situation would be better served by a small business startup loan, which usually doesn’t require the two-year financial history record that other funding types ask for.
+Businesses in this situation would be better served by a small business startup loan, which sometimes does not require the typical two-year financial history record that other types of funding ask for.